-Home » Blog » Canva AI 2.0 Review: The AI Design Tool That Replaces Your Entire Workflow
+Home » Blog » Canva AI 2.0 Review: Features, Pricing, and Workflow Fit

 Canva just pulled off something I didn’t expect.
 They didn’t slap another AI button onto their existing platform – they ripped up the blueprint and started over.
 The result is Canva AI 2.0, and it launched yesterday as a research preview for the first million users who discover it on the Canva homepage.